analogsignals/dotfiles/README.md

 # Jeeven's dotfiles
 **Caveat emptor!** These dotfiles mostly contain what may seem like insane defaults, and settings that may leave you scratching your head.

-Probably includes dotfiles for things like neovim, zsh, brewfiles, and whatever trendy tool that's in vogue whenver you read this.
+Probably includes dotfiles for things like neovim, zsh, brewfiles, and whatever trendy tool that's in vogue whenever you read this.

 You may notice there is no tmux.conf.
 Yes.